hang-c/hang-c.github.io/_pages/cv.md

 Math Course
 ======
-[Here](../assets/MathCourse.pdf) is a list of math courses I have taken, along with the textbooks used, the name of the instructor, the main topics covered, and the grade I received
+[Here](../assets/MathCourse.pdf) is a list of math courses I have taken, along with the textbooks used, the name of the instructor, the main topics covered, and the grade I received.

 Honors
 ======